downfromthetrees/the_magic_eye/README.md

 * Magic Eye has sensible default settings so is safe to just add and forget.
 By default, it has a 15-50 day repost limit depending on how much karma the last submission got (i.e. bigger post, wait longer between allowing it to be reposted).
 See the the [Remove reposts](#remove-reposts) section for setting your own repost times.

-* Magic Eye checks for new submissions every 30s or so, so if you want it to pick up a post then avoid moderating posts that are under a minute old.
+* Magic Eye checks for new submissions every 30s or so.
+Avoid moderating posts under 1 minute old if you want Magic Eye to process them first.

-* If you want to stop MAGIC_EYE_BOT for any reason, just demod it.
+* To stop the bot for any reason, just demod it.
 You can safely demod/remod it at any time without affecting your database of images.

 * On rare occasions Magic Eye can misdetect images and when it does the images may not look anything like each other.
 It isn't a bug, Magic Eye just doesn't "see" the image like our eyes and brain do.
 If an image is cropped in specific ways it also may no longer match.
 It's a trade off, but you can tweak the tolerance in the settings.

-* You can reply to MAGIC_EYE_BOT with `clear` and it'll remove the image from it's database.
-This can be is handy for rare problematic images (they tend to have [lots of grey space](https://i.imgur.com/Avp2Y57.png)), but you can use it for any reason if the bot is being annoying.
+* You can reply to a removal message with `clear` and it'll remove the image from it's database.
+This can be is handy for rare problematic images (they tend to have [lots of grey space](https://i.imgur.com/Avp2Y57.png)).

-## Feature Documentation
+## Features and Configuration

-Magic Eye can be configured by editing the magic_eye wiki page.
+Magic Eye can be configured by editing your subreddits magic_eye wiki page.

 http://www.reddit.com/r/YOUR_SUB_NAME/wiki/magic_eye

 * The settings are in JSON format, a different format from AutoModerator configuration but still human readable.

 * MAGIC_EYE_BOT will let you know if your updates are formatted correctly.
-If you're having trouble with it you can use a [JSON validator](https://jsonformatter.curiousconcept.com/) for help but Magic Eye will give you some help.
+If you're having trouble with it you can use a [JSON validator](https://jsonformatter.curiousconcept.com/)  but Magic Eye will give you some help.

 ### Configure media types